MGorin84/ASSIGNMENT1/README.md

 * "Birth certificate" contains the name and the kind of a plush animal, chosen by user
 * "Birth certificate" contains the date toy was created, which is generated using `Time` class and formatted in a user friendly way.
 * "Birth certificate" also contains user's name which is taken at the beginning of the program through the terminal using `ARGV`

+## Manual testing

+There is one test method created for `birth_certificate` class method.
+It is designed to check if the method creates a new file with the name of the toy, initialized in a class.
+In order for the test method to work, a `test_toy` is initialized in it.
+The test method calls `birth_certificate` on `test_toy` and then checks if the text file with a given name exists